Jason Steele’s favorite credit cards

 discontinued

 There’s also a Priority Pass Select airport lounge membership and gives you 1.5 cents in value per point redeemed through Chase Travel.
-You also get a $100 credit toward the application fee for Global Entry or TSA PreCheck.
-This card is also offering 60,000 bonus points after spending $4,000 within three months of account opening.
+You also get up to $120 credit toward the application fee for Global Entry or TSA PreCheck, or NEXUS.
+This card is also offering signup_reward bonus points after you spend signup_bonus_spend_amount on purchases in the first three months from account opening.
 There’s a AnnualFees annual fee for this card.

 CardName